BOHO | ECLECTIC

 Modern Rustic style is often blended with specific decorative accessory styles to create more distinct and personal design styles such as

+You put an emphasis on utilizing natural materials to improve daily life.
+You’re drawn to pieces that inspire warmth and comfort and will make your space feel cozy and inviting.
 This style pays homage to the simplicity of life demonstrated in these countries, often focusing on utility over decoration.

 Updated Classics | Modern Appeal

 Transitional style is a marriage of traditional and contemporary furniture, finishes, materials and fabrics equating to a classic, timeless design.You can still have a tufted armchair but it will sport a more modern fabric and chair foot style.
 Stained wood nightstands may be a grey stain (instead of brown) with a modern table lamp and brushed brass handles.